breatheco-de/exercise-html5-form/README.md

 # ![alt text](https://assets.breatheco.de/apis/img/images.php?blob&random&cat=icon&tags=breathecode,32)  HTML5 Form

-Forms are boring, they are difficult to style and we have to start dealing the so many user-related stuff here (Like usability, security, validations, etc.).
+Forms are boring, they are difficult to style, and we have to start dealing with the many user-related issues here (Like usability, security, validations, etc.).

-On the other hand, forms are responsable for the Web 2.0, they enable interactive websites and all the fun!
+On the other hand, forms are responsible for the Web 2.0, they enable interactive websites and all the fun!

-On this proyect you will learn to style forms like a Pro!
+In this project you will learn to style forms like a Pro!
 Using boorstrap components, HTML5 elements and your first small validations!

 ## Instructions